grey-cat-1908/website/content/blog/portable-minecraft/index.md

 - If you have slow or unstable internet or if you prefer to play from unlicensed accounts, you can set online-mode to false.

 - To ensure optimal performance, it is recommended to use original or recommended Raspberry Pi power supplies.
 Using other power supplies may result in degraded performance.

 - For fast and reliable storage, it is recommended to use good quality SD disks such as **ADATA EXTREME PRO** or other similar devices.

+---

+I am uncertain about the future development of this project.
+If you have any suggestions, please share them on the [project page](https://github.com/grey-cat-1908/portable-mc-server/) or email me at <tech@arbuz.icu>.
+If you are a beautiful girl, please email me at <love@arbuz.icu>.